Gabs0403/tic_tac_toeAI/HOW_UI_CALLS_ENGINE.md

 ### `apply_move(game_state, row, col) -> (updated_game_state, status)`

 **Purpose**
-Place the current player's mark at the requested cell, if legal, update turn, and evaluate the `game_status` (`win/lose/draw/in_progress`).
+Place the current player's (Human) mark at the requested cell, if legal, update turn, and evaluate the `game_status` (`win/lose/draw/in_progress`).
 It enforces the rules.

 **Parameters (Required from front-end)**
 1. `game_state`: the most recent state back-end gave to UI.
 The front-end must keep the latest **game_state** back-end returned and pass that same object back to back-end on the next call.